State to tax Amazon purchases

 What you buy on the popular online shopping site, Amazon.com, will subject to Connecticut sales tax later this year — just in time for online Christmas shopping.

-Governor Dannel P. Malloy made this announcement on Monday, Feb.
-4, and also announced that over the next two years, Amazon would invest $50 million in Connecticut and create hundreds of new full-time jobs by building some sort of facility in the Nutmeg State.
+Gov. Dannel P. Malloy made this announcement Feb.
+4, and also said that Amazon would invest $50 million in Connecticut and create “hundreds” of new full-time jobs by building some sort of facility in the state over the next two years.

 “All in all, this is a win for our state’s taxpayers, our main street retailers, and our workforce,” Malloy said.
 “Amazon’s multi-million dollar investment and the hundreds of jobs that will come with both the construction and operation of their future facility will unquestionably boost our local economy.
 Their agreement to begin collecting revenue is a great step, but federal action on this issue is still necessary.”

 Under current federal law, out-of-state retailers cannot be required to collect tax on sales to Connecticut, leaving consumers with the burden of paying state-use tax and facing penalties for failing to pay the tax.
-Beginning Nov.
-1, 2013, — at the start of the two biggest retail sales months of the year — Amazon will start collecting and remitting state sales tax.
+But under the new agreement, beginning Nov.
+1 — at the start of the two biggest retail sales months of the year — Amazon will start collecting and remitting state sales tax.

-Amazon.com, Inc. (NASDAQ: AMZN), a Fortune 500 company based in Seattle, opened on the World Wide Web in July 1995.
+Amazon.com Inc. (NASDAQ: AMZN), a Fortune 500 company based in Seattle, Wash., began operating on the Internet in July 1995.